zaid-ahmed1/TangibleMomentsCameraKit/README.md

 # Acknowledgements & Credits

 - Thanks to **Meta** for the Passthrough Camera API and [**Passthrough Camera API Samples**](https://github.com/oculus-samples/Unity-PassthroughCameraApiSamples/).
-- Thanks to shader wizard [Daniel Ilett](https://www.youtube.com/@danielilett) for helping me set up the `FrostedGlass` sample.
+- Thanks to shader wizard [Daniel Ilett](https://www.youtube.com/@danielilett) for helping me in the shader samples.
 - Thanks to **[Michael Jahn](https://github.com/micjahn/ZXing.Net/)** for the XZing.Net library used for the QR code tracking samples.
 - Thanks to **[Julian Triveri](https://github.com/trev3d/QuestDisplayAccessDemo)** for constantly pushing the boundaries with what is possible with Meta Quest hardware and software.
 - Special thanks to [Markus Altenhofer](https://www.linkedin.com/in/markus-altenhofer-176453155/) from [FireDragonGameStudio](https://www.youtube.com/@firedragongamestudio) for contributing the WebRTC sample scene.
+- Special thanks to [Thomas Ratliff](https://x.com/devtom7) for contributing his [shader samples](https://x.com/devtom7/status/1902033672041091453) to the repo.

 # Community Contributions